Why Kids Don’t Read

 With our busy lifestyles today, great picture books usually only take 10 minutes or so to read.
 Check out the Caldecott Medal award- winning booklists.
 All librarians are familiar with them.
 There is a list of these books in a pin on Reading Spotlight’s Pinterest Board: Encouraging Lifelong Readers.The Newbury award-winning books for middle-school readers are listed on the same Reading Spotlight Board.
 Love of a particular book is often contagious with children.
 Ask your children what their classmates are reading.
 Good teachers often include the simplest of book reports in their classes—one minute summaries of what students liked best in the books they have read.
 Research has proven that oral peer reports are highly motivating.

 If you have particular interests, try to find children’s books on that subject.
 Say, for example, you like to fish.
 Ask the librarian to find picture books, story books, informational books on fishing.
 Spend some time reading and looking at these books.
 Add information that you already know, and point out something you didn’t know.
-Then take your child on a short fishing trip. or tell your class about a hilarious or exciting fishing adventure.
+Then take your child on a short fishing trip, or tell your class about a hilarious or exciting fishing adventure.
 Have fun with the information you have read about together.

 If you share a book together with love or enjoyment, those good feelings become connected to the act of reading.